datastax/pulsar-jms/resource-adapter/README.md

 ## Contents of the Resource Adapter

 This resource adapter defines:
-- The main ResourceAdapter implementation (PulsarResourceAdapter)
+- The main ResourceAdapter implementation (io.streamnative.oss.pulsar.jms.rar.PulsarResourceAdapter)
-- The implementation for Outbound Connections (PulsarManagedConnectionFactory)
+- The implementation for Outbound Connections (io.streamnative.oss.pulsar.jms.rar.PulsarManagedConnectionFactory)
-- The implementation for Inbound Messages (PulsarActivationSpec)
+- The implementation for Inbound Messages (io.streamnative.oss.pulsar.jms.rar.PulsarActivationSpec)
 - The mapping for Queues and for Topics administered objects

 Usually you do not have to use directly the names of the Java Classes, because the AppServer is able to discover